ComedicChimera/chai/docs/tutorial/02_basics.md

 input should look like.

 The format string in this case is the passed as the first argument to `scanf`.
-The empty braces denote places where user input is expected: ie. where the we expect the user to input the numbers.
-Everything outside the braces is the text that `scanf` expects the user to enter around their input: the "punctuation" if you will.
+The `%d` denote places where user input is expected: ie. where the we expect the user to input the numbers: the `d` means we expect an integer to be entered.
+Everything outside that is not the `%d` is the text that `scanf` expects the user to enter around their input: the "punctuation" if you will.
 In this case, we have a single space which means that we expect the user to enter a space between their inputted values.
-Putting this all together, we can say that the format string `"{} {}"` states that we expect the user to input two values with a space between them.
+Putting this all together, we can say that the format string `"%d %d"` states that we expect the user to input two integers with a space between them.

 The next two arguments indicate the locations where we want it to store the values it reads in.
 In this case, we want `scanf` to store its results inside